Carlos Ruiz Massieu

 A distinguished career diplomat since 1999, he served as Alternate Representative of Mexico to the United Nations Security Council from 2009 to 2010.
 From 2004 to 2008, he represented Mexico before the United Nations Economic and Social Council, at governing bodies of United Nations Funds and Programmes, and at the Main Committees of the General Assembly dealing with management and development issues.
 He also served as Deputy Director General at the Mexican Ministry of Foreign Affairs and was posted at the Embassy of Mexico to Costa Rica.
 Previously, he held positions in the Ministry of Foreign Affairs, the Ministry of the Interior, and the Ministry of Social Development.

 Mr. Ruiz Massieu holds a law degree from the Universidad Iberoamericana, Mexico City, and a master’s degree in political science, with a focus on Latin American politics, from the University of Essex, United Kingdom.
 Mr. Ruiz Massieu is married and has three children.

-Verification Director a.i. of the UN Verification Mission in Colombia
+Verification Director of the UN Verification Mission in Colombia

-Raúl Rosende is the Chief of Staff of the UN Mission in Colombia and has led the advanced team that that arrived in the country in February 2016.
+Raúl Rosende is the Director of the UN Verification Mission in Colombia and has led the advanced team that that arrived in the country in February 2016.

 Raúl Rosende has 26 years of experience in coordinating peace initiatives and in monitoring peace agreements, facilitating negotiations between authorities and non-state armed actors, and verifying peace and humanitarian agreements.
 Throughout his career he has worked for the United Nations and the Organization of American States (OAS).